reductio-ad-deum/notes/content/02 - Prayer & Devotion/Salve Regina.md

 Hail, holy Queen, Mother of mercy,
 our life, our sweetness, and our hope.
-To you do we cry, poor banished children of Eve.
+To thee do we cry, poor banished children of Eve.
-To you do we send up our sighs,
+To thee do we send up our sighs,
 mourning and weeping in this valley of tears.

 Turn then, most gracious advocate,
-your eyes of mercy toward us;
+thine eyes of mercy toward us;
 and after this, our exile,
-show unto us the blessed fruit of your womb, Jesus.
+show unto us the blessed fruit of thy womb, Jesus.

 O clement, O loving, O sweet Virgin Mary.